 Tip #1: Provide a genuine experience

 Tip #2: Talk about how you address the issue

-There was a time where some of the chemicals that we were working on spilled.
+There was a time when some of the chemicals we were working on spilled.
 The chemical was considered hazardous.
-We quickly delegated tasks among ourselves to clean it up immediately.
+We quickly delegated tasks among ourselves to clean them up immediately.
 Wiping the spill, spraying alcohol quickly to avoid further damage.
-It was a shocking experience but we managed to handle it well and no harm was done.
+It was a shocking experience, but we managed to handle it well, and no harm was done.

 12. Are You Aware Of The Current Advancement In Science And Technology?

 This question tests candidates’ knowledge of current issues and advancement.